 Many individuals suffer from allergies, including children and adults alike.
 However, sometimes, allergies can get in the way of your everyday activities with uncomfortable and annoying symptoms.
-If you are living with allergies and wish to get your symptoms under control, our physicians at Associates of Otolaryngology can help.
+If you are living with allergies and wish to get your symptoms under control, our physicians at AOO | ENT Specialists of the Rockies can help.

 What is Allergic Rhinitis?